-Scrum is a subset of the agile framework.
-It is a lightweight framework that is used to generate value.
+Scrum is a subset of the Agile framework.
+It is a lightweight framework that is used to generate product value.
 Scrum framework is a 4-step process:

 - Product owner orders product backlog

-- The scrum team does one task at a time quickly which is known as Sprint
+- The scrum team does one task at a time within a short space of time.
+This is known as a Sprint.

 - The stakeholders along with the scrum team analyze the output and tweak if necessary

 The Scrum Guide defines the product owner as: